Follow the Rainbow!

 Each Story Time session at Newport Public Library is twelve weekly programs with our Children’s Librarian, Mrs. Johnson.

-It’s a Zoo!
-Welcome to our house! is the theme for Newport Public Library’s fall 2017 session.
-The program, designed for children 3-6 years old, features stories, songs, activities and crafts about the first half of the alphabet.
+Follow the Rainbow! is the theme for Newport Public Library’s fall 2017 session.
+The program, designed for children 3-6 years old, features stories, songs, activities and crafts about colors and numbers.

 Story Time is a great way for children to interact with other children.
 They build social skills while listening to stories, singing songs and making crafts that they can take home with them.
 The activities in our Story Time sessions build confidence in children, and of course, it’s incredible fun!